 My only negative observation is that I find it a little difficult to actually walk in them as they aren’t shaped like a shoe.
 I find myself shuffling around the house in them (maybe like they do in Asia?) – but could this be because they’ve not been broken in properly yet, or maybe I need a smaller size (leather, after all, stretches).
 I ordered my normal shoe size.

-CP Slippers – conclusions and facts
+Review of CP Slippers – conclusions and facts

 Time will tell I guess – but one thing’s for sure; with a range of colours to suite all tastes, and male and female sizes and yes, that soft feel against your foot…overall the experience is one of comfort.